shapehq/spices/README.md

 ## 🧪 Example Projects

-The example projects in [Examples](/examples) shows how Spices can be used to add an in-app debug menu to iOS apps with SwiftUI and UIKit lifecycles.
+The example projects in the [Examples](/Examples) folder shows how Spices can be used to add an in-app debug menu to iOS apps with SwiftUI and UIKit lifecycles.

 ## 📖 Reference